Perfect graph: Definitions and characterizations

 These results can be combined in another characterization of perfect graphs: they are the graphs for which the product of the clique number and independence number is greater than or equal to the number of vertices, and for which the same is true for all induced subgraphs.
 Because the statement of this characterization remains invariant under complementation of graphs, it implies the perfect graph theorem.
 One direction of this characterization follows easily from the original definition of perfect: the number of vertices in any graph equals the sum of the sizes of the color classes in an optimal coloring, and is less than or equal to the number of colors multiplied by the independence number.
 In a perfect graph, the number of colors equals the clique number, and can be replaced by the clique number in this inequality.
-The other direction follows from the strong perfect graph theorem and the observation that in odd cycles of length greater than three the product of the clique number and independence number is one less than the number of vertices.
+The other direction can be proved directly, but it also follows from the strong perfect graph theorem: if a graph is not perfect, it contains an odd cycle or its complement, and in these subgraphs the product of the clique number and independence number is one less than the number of vertices.